briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ### Load Balancer

 We will use one load balancer for all ad hoc environments.
 This load balancer will have a wildcard ACM certificate attached to it (`*.dev.example.com`, for example).
 Each ad hoc environment will create a Route 53 record that will point to this load balancer's public DNS name.
 For example, `brian.dev.example.com` will be the address of my ad hoc environment.
-Requests to this address will then be routed to either the frontend ECS service or the backend ECS service depending on request header values that will be set on the listener rules.
+Requests to this address will then be routed to either the frontend ECS service or the backend ECS service depending on request header values and request path values that will be set on the listener rules.

 By default, a load balancer supports up to 50 listener rules, so we can create plenty of ad hoc environments before we need to increase the default quota.
 There will be a discussion at the end of this article about AWS service quotas.